JaredCJR/ThesisTools/README.md

 # If you want to debug your "Rewritter", option "1" doesn't need to be executed multiple times.
 ```

-How to build LLVM/Clang for training framework:
+How to build LLVM/Clang for training framework
 ---------------------------------------------------------

  * Our framework based on LLVM/Clang 5.0.1
 ```
 git clone https://github.com/JaredCJR/llvm llvm-thesis